king-millez/snapmap-archiver/README.md

 # snapmap-archiver

-A tool written in Python to download all Snapmaps content from a specific location.
+A tool written in Python **3.10** to download all Snapmaps content from a specific location.

+## Install Python 3.10+

+Be sure to check that you're using a version of Python that is 3.10 or above. **This project will not work on Python 3.9 or below!**

 ![snapmap-archiver splash](/.github/img/Splash.png)